arhohuttunen/arhohuttunen.com/content/posts/junit-5-kotlin/index.md

 title: JUnit 5 With Kotlin for Java Developers
 subtitle: Crash course for converting your JUnit 5 Java Tests into Kotlin
 date: 2019-04-14
+summary: This article explores writing JUnit 5 tests in Kotlin and configuring them with Gradle Kotlin DSL.
+It covers Kotlin-specific syntax for assertions, parameterized tests, dynamic and nested tests, lifecycle methods, and handling static fields.
+Readers will learn how Kotlin’s features can make test code more readable while fully supporting JUnit 5 functionality.
+description: Learn how to write JUnit 5 tests in Kotlin, configure Gradle Kotlin DSL, and handle Kotlin-specific differences in assertions, lifecycle, and nested tests.
 categories:
   - Kotlin
 tags:
   - testing
-summary: Learn the differences between writing JUnit 5 tests in Kotlin and Java.
-Learn to configure JUnit 5 in the build script using Gradle Kotlin DSL.
 ---

 In this article, we will learn the differences between writing JUnit 5 tests in Kotlin and Java.
 We will also learn how to configure JUnit 5 in our build script using the Gradle Kotlin DSL.